0 Part Course |

 This corporate credit analysis course will help you achieve the following:

-• The fundamentals of corporate credit analysis and offer comprehensive guidelines to enable delegates to conduct the credit analysis of a company.
-We practise analytical techniques that can be applied across a wide range of industries and firms.
+• The fundamentals of corporate credit analysis and comprehensive guidelines enable delegates to conduct the credit analysis of a company.

 • Detailed quantitative risk analysis of a group’s historic and forecast results.